-Commonly though wrongly called a transit, a builder’s level rotates only horizontally (a transit rotates both horizontally and vertically).
-Jim Anderson, Littleton, Colorado, framing contractor and author, says that looking through the level is like looking through a rifle scope, crosshairs and all.
-Properly set up, the magnification is great enough to read a tape measure held 100 ft. or more away.
+Commonly and incorrectly called a transit, a builder’s level rotates only horizontally (a transit rotates both horizontally and vertically).
+Jim Anderson, a Littleton, Colorado, framing contractor and author, says that looking through the level is like looking through a rifle scope, crosshairs and all.
+Properly set up, the level’s magnification is great enough to read a tape measure held 100 ft. or more away.

-In this video, Jim demonstrates the proper way to set up the level and explains what the measurements signify.
+In this video, Jim demonstrates the proper way to set up a level and explains what the measurements signify.